 CMHA – Calgary Region builds awareness and provides education and support for individuals and families living with mental illness, addiction, or a loss by suicide.
 We work closely with other community organizations to bridge gaps in the mental health care system and facilitate access to important services and resources.

-CMHA – Calgary Region supports individuals with a mental health and/or addiction concern through our Workshops & Class, Drop-in Groups and One-on-One Supports to live independently in the community by providing: emotional support and encouragement; life skills coaching in areas such as budgeting, nutrition, self-care and wellness; referrals for professional, community, and social supports and resources; education and awareness around mental health; and the development of strong coping skills to manage their recovery and mental wellness.
+CMHA – Calgary Region supports individuals with a mental health or substance use concern through our Workshops & Classes, Drop-in Groups and One-on-One Supports to live independently in the community by providing: emotional support and encouragement; life skills, coaching in areas such as budgeting, nutrition, self-care and wellness; referrals for professionals, community, and social supports and resources; education and awareness around mental health; and the development of strong coping skills to manage their recovery and mental wellness.

 Our Peer Support service provides the opportunity for anyone – individual, family member or professional – looking for a connection with others, who is new to the mental health and/or addiction community, or looking for information about a mental health diagnosis, the chance to speak with someone with lived experience.
 Peer support program services can be accessed over the phone at 403-297-1402, face-to-face at the CMHA Welcome Centre (#105, 1040 – 7 Avenue SW) or through email at email@example.com.
 There is always a peer available to connect individually from 9:00 am – 4:00 pm Monday to Friday, and Tuesday and Wednesday from 4:00 pm – 7:00 pm (excluding holidays).